bowens8/Recipeo/README.md

 after updating.

-For things that aren't really a "recipe" — cereal, coffee, a piece of fruit — use the **Quick item** option (alongside "Cook something" and "Eat leftovers") when adding a meal.
-Pick an ingredient straight from your Ingredients tab and how much, no recipe needed.
+For things that aren't really a "recipe" — cereal, coffee, a piece of fruit — use the **🍎 Log food** button on any day (next to "+ Add meal") for the fastest path: it opens straight to the ingredient picker, defaulted to "Snack," with the search box already focused so you can start typing immediately.
+This is the same "Quick item" option also available inside the regular "Add meal" flow (alongside "Cook something" and "Eat leftovers") if you'd rather set a different meal type there — pick an ingredient straight from your Ingredients tab and how much, no recipe needed.
 Quick items count toward that day's calories and toward the shopping list exactly like a recipe ingredient would, combining with any of the same ingredient used in actual recipes that week.

 ## Baking tab